CZ-NIC/knot-resolver/manager/README.md

 Before commiting, please ensure that both `poe check` and `poe test` pass.

+### Packaging

+Not yet properly implemented.
+Ideal situation would be a command like `poe package` which would create all possible packages.

+Temporary solution to build a wheel/sdist - just call `poetry build`.
+The result will be in the `dist/` directory.

 ## FAQ

+### What all those dev dependencies for?

+Short answer - mainly for managing other dependencies.
+By using dependency management systems within the project, anyone can start developing after installing just a few core tools.
+Everything else will be handled automagically.
+The main concept behind it is that there should be nothing that can be run only in CI, not on dev machines.

+* core dependencies which you have to install manually
+  * pyenv
+    * A tools which allows you to install any version of Python regardless of your system's default.
+The version used by default in the project is configured in the file `.python-version`.
+    * We should be all developing on the same version, because otherwise we might not be able to reproduce each others bug's.
+    * Written in pure shell, no dependencies on Python.
+Should therefore work on any Unix-like system.
+  * Poetry
+    * A dependency management system for Python libraries.
+Normally, all libraries in Python are installed system-wide and dependent on system's Python version.
+By using virtual environments managed by Poetry, configured to use a the correct Python version through pyenv, we can specify versions of the dependencies in any way we like.
+    * Follows PEP 518 and uses the `pyproject.toml` file for all of it's configuration.
+    * Written in Python, therefore it's problematic if installed system-wide as an ordinary Python package (because it would be unavailable in its own virtual environment).
+  * Yarn or NPM
+    * Dependency management systems from JavaScript development.
+    * Used for installing pyright - the type checker we use.
+* automatically managed dependencies
+  * PoeThePoet - A task management system, or in other words glorified switch statement calling other tools.
+Used for simplifying interractions with the project.
+  * pytest, pytest-cov - unit testing
+  * pylint, flake8 - linting
+  * pyright - type checking, compatible with VSCode using the Pylance extension
+  * black - autoformatter (might be removed in the future if not used in practice)
+  * tox - testing automation
+  * tox-pyenv - plugin for tox that makes use of pyenv provided Python binaries

 ### Why do we need JavaScript in Python project?

 We would like to use a type checker.
 As of writing this, there are 4 possible options: